TalosSources/carte_interactive_UP/notes/roadmap.md

 # Data
 * add many more places
-* be careful about the images. copyright? use good ones
+* be careful about the images. copyright, use good ones
 * should we contact the people we mapped?
 * add english to descriptions and tags
 * add websites, etc.